redpanthers/slides/Readme.md

 `&lt;section data-markdown&gt;`

+### Creating new slides

-### Instruction to add new slides to `http://redpanthers.github.io/slides/`
+- First, You have to add your new slide to [New Slide](http://redpanthers.github.io/slides/)
 - Clone the slide using  git clone git@github.com:redpanthers/slides.git – recursive
 - Create a 'new branch' with your name
-- Open it in the sublime editor and edit the content listed inside posts (2016-01-12-create-slides-with-   revealjs-and-jekyll.html).
+- Open it in any editor and edit the content listed inside posts (2016-01-12-create-slides-with-   revealjs-and-jekyll.html).
 - Create new post in the newly created branch
 - Push this branch to remote (git push origin 'newbranch')
 - Create a pull request to master branch with a message to review the slides (tag sibinx7,pooja-r,manusajith)